aricday/owl-shoes-cr-poc/README.md

 1. `POST /voice/incoming` starts a real-time Transcription via the REST API (not TwiML `<Start>`, for full control) with `conversationConfiguration` set, which feeds Conversation Orchestrator → Conversation Intelligence.
-2. The app polls `intelligence.v3.conversations.list({ channelId: CallSid })` briefly to learn the resulting `conversationId`, and maps it back to the CallSid — the webhook push only carries `conversationId`, not CallSid.
+2. The app polls `GET https://intelligence.twilio.com/v3/Conversations?channelId=<CallSid>`
+   briefly to learn the resulting `conversationId`, and maps it back to the CallSid — the webhook push only carries `conversationId`, not CallSid.
+This is a raw `fetch()` call, not the `twilio` SDK: the installed SDK version only generates `client.intelligence.v2` with no resource methods, so the v3 control-plane surface (Conversations, Configurations, Operators, Memory Stores) has to be called directly over REST — see `scripts/setup-intelligence.js` for the same pattern.
 3. `POST /intelligence-webhook` receives each pushed Summary result and caches it on the in-memory session, keyed via that mapping.
 4. On transfer, `session.liveSummary` (or the OpenAI fallback) becomes the whisper text.